scoobybejesus/cryptools/README.md

 Run `./target/debug/cryptools-rs` with no arguments (or `--help`, or `-h`) to see usage.
 Alternatively, run `cargo run`, in which case command-line arguments for `cryptools-rs` may be entered following `--`, e.g., `cargo run -- -h`.

+Running with no arguments will lead the user through a wizard, or all required arguments can be passed as command-line flags/options/args.

 ## Development state

-As of summer 2019, the code is "feature complete" in the sense that it requires no additional features in order for it to serve the needs of the original author.
+As of summer 2019, the code is "feature complete" in the sense that it does not require additional features in order for it to serve the needs of the original author.
 At the same time, there are plenty of bells and whistles, creature comforts, etc. that may be added at any time.
 Additionally, the code could use factoring or general re-working in several areas.
+In fact, it may be nice to use the business logic as a library instead of running a full binary.

 ## Contributing